Richard LeParmentier: Personal life and death

 From 1981 to 1984, LeParmentier was married to the British actress Sarah Douglas, who is best known for playing the role of Ursa in Superman and Superman II.
 The two appeared in several films together, including Rollerball, The People That Time Forgot, and Superman II.

-He had three children with his second wife, Cheryl Le Parmentier: Rhiannon (b.
+He had three children with his second wife, Cheryl Le Parmentier, whom he later divorced: Rhiannon (b.
 1986), Stephanie and Tyrone.
 He was staying with them at the time of his death.

 LeParmentier lived in Bath, Somerset, England.
 He died suddenly on April 15, 2013, while visiting his family in Austin, Texas, United States, aged 66.